nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 	- be relevant to the purpose it was gathered for and should be accurate, complete and kept up-to-date (Data Quality Principle)
 	- specify the purpose for which it is being collected at the time of collection (Purpose Specification Principle)
 	- never be disclosed or made available for a purpose incompatible with the specified purpose, except where
-		a. the data subject (person) has given consent, or
+		A.  the data subject (person) has given consent, or
-		b. there is a justified legal reason to do so (Use Limitation Principle)
+		B.  there is a justified legal reason to do so (Use Limitation Principle)
 	- be protected from unauthorized access, unauthorized use, unauthorized modification, unauthorized disclosure and from accidental loss (Security Safeguards Principle)
-	-
+	- offer transparency about the existence of personal data, the practices and policies that are used to govern it and the identity and location of the dat acontroller (Openness Principle)
+	- give the individual the right

 #### Further Reading
 - [Facilitating transborder data flows: Convention 108 and Convention 108+ (2020)](https://www.wto.org/english/res_e/reser_e/2_ssophie_trade_dialogues_wto.pdf)